Davidyz/VectorCode/docs/cli.md

 For Intel users, [sentence transformer](https://www.sbert.net/index.html) supports [OpenVINO](https://www.intel.com/content/www/us/en/developer/tools/openvino-toolkit/overview.html) backend for supported GPU.
-Run `pipx install vectorcode[intel]` which will bundle the relevant libraries when you install VectorCode.
+Run `uv install vectorcode[intel]` which will bundle the relevant libraries when you install VectorCode.
 After that, you will need to configure `SentenceTransformer` to use `openvino` backend.
 In your `config.json`, set `backend` key in `embedding_params` to `"openvino"`: